 If you take the MRT, you can get off at Taipei Main Station, and head to the Taipei City Mall (Taipei Underground Street) to Exit Y17.

 When you exit Y17, turn left and head to this entrance (marked by the yellow arrow below).

 The sign for Koma Sake Bistro confirms the right entrance.
 Go in, and take the elevator (or stairs) to the second floor.

 The entrance is this rustic wooden door, which you can see on your right as you come out of the elevator on the 2nd floor.

 As soon as we entered through the sliding door, we were met with the strong nostalgia of a traditional wooden Japanese restaurant.

 The dining space inside is small and cozy, but you’d never need to worry about getting a table since you have to book.

-Despite the fact that the customers are mainly Taiwanese, the staff can speak well enough English – making it an English friendly environment.
+Even though the customers are mainly Taiwanese, the staff can speak well enough English – making it an English-friendly environment.

 As it’s a sake-themed izakaya, it came as no surprise that it’s predominantly decorated with bottles of various types of sake from different regions across Japan.

 When it came to deciding on what to drink, we had a lot of guidance from the owner, who is also a sake expert.